-This noise measurement may be made at any test facility accredited according to ISO 17025 but a verifier approved by TCO Development must verify the test report and sign a verification document for noise, covering all configurations.
+This noise measurement may be done at any test facility accredited according to ISO 17025 but the test report must be verified by a verifier approved by TCO Development, who must sign a verification document for noise, covering all configurations.

-Prior to testing, the notebook computer must have been switched on for 15 minutes.
-Switch on the computer and begin recording elapsed time, starting immediately after completing any log in activity necessary to fully boot the system.
-Once logged in with the operating system fully loaded and ready, close any open windows so that the standard operational desktop screen or equivalent ready screen is displayed.
-Exactly 15 minutes after the initial boot or log in, start to accumulate test noise levels.
+Prior to testing, the product must have been switched on for 15 minutes.
+Switch on the tablet computer and begin measuring elapsed time, starting immediately after completing any log in activity necessary to fully boot the system.
+Once logged in with the operating system fully loaded and ready, close any open windows so that the standard operational desktop screen or equivalent is displayed.
+Exactly 15 minutes after the initial boot or log in, start to accumulate test noise levels